DerDanilo/seafile-community-manual/docs/index.md

 **How does it work?**

 This manual will guide you through each step of the setup.
-If you are new to Seafile we encourage you to to the checks where we recommend them.
+If you are new to Seafile we encourage you to do the recommend checks whenever we suggest them.
 This helps to pinpoint possible errors before you have to search for them.

 This manual will show how to setup a Seafile Server using MariaDBas database server, Memcached to speed up the webinterface response and Nginx as local reverse proxy.
 All operations will be peformed as root unless otherwise specified.
 So login as root or 'su' to root, if logged in as ordinary user: